TomfromBerlin/bashrc/README.md

 --------------------------------------------------------------------------------------------------

 # To do
-- [ ] Find a better way to determine distribution
 - [ ] \(Optional) cancel full time job🏴‍☠️
 - [ ] \(Optional) ❓
 - [ ] \(Optional) make profit